Emerging Nuclear Energy Countries

 Norway has 12 tonnes of used fuel from its Halden research reactor, and early in 2010 a commissioned report recommended that this be sent to Mayak in Russia for reprocessing.
 In this case the uranium would be used in RBMK reactor fuel and the plutonium recycled in Russia as MOX.

 Poland has the largest reserves of coal in the EU (14 billion tonnes); and most of its electricity comes from coal, as well as most of its heat usage.
-At least half of the country's gas supply comes from Russia, with the price pegged to oil, but this dependence is set to change with the advent of shale gas domestically.
-Poland's own electricity consumption is forecast to grow by 54% to 2030, but under the EU's strict climate policy targets the country will need to diversify away from coal.
+At least half of the country's gas supply comes from Russia, with the price pegged to oil, but this dependence could change with the advent of shale gas domestically.
+Poland's own electricity consumption is forecast to grow significantly to 2030, but under the EU's strict climate policy targets the country will need to diversify away from coal.

 The Polish cabinet decided early in 2005 that for energy diversification and to reduce CO2 and sulfur emissions the country should move immediately to introduce nuclear power, so that an initial plant might be operating soon after 2020.
 A 2009 resolution by the council of ministers then called for the construction of at least two plants in Poland, or at least 4.6 GWe out of a predicted 52 GWe total capacity - to provide 15% of power, with coal's share falling to 60% by 2030.
 This plan remains in place.

-The five-stage government plan in 2009 envisaged legislation for a regulatory framework in 2010 (passed in May 2011), investor, site, technology and construction arrangements over 2011-13, technical plans and site works 2014-15, construction of the first unit 2016-20 and successive units constructed by 2030.
+The five-stage government plan in 2009 envisaged legislation for a regulatory framework in 2010 (passed in May 2011), investor, site, technology and construction arrangements over 2011-13, technical plans and site works 2014-15, followed by construction of the first unit, now envisaged by 2029.
 The entity PGE EJ1 is set up to build the first plant and it will have up to 49% private equity.
 It will be future operator and licensee.

 The government approved legislation amending the country's Nuclear Energy Law to “provide for the establishment of a transparent and stable regulatory framework covering the entire investment process” by the National Atomic Energy Agency (PAA), which will oversee construction of the plants.
 This was passed decisively by parliament in May 2011, by 407 votes to 2.
 It covers plant operation and the management of radioactive waste and used fuel.